It’s the beginning of the year and you want to save money. What to buy in January in order to spend less?

 What to Buy in January

 - Calendars – we always wait until the beginning of the year to buy our calendars.
 If it hasn’t already closed for the season, you might have good luck with the calendar store kiosks that pop up in the middle aisle of shopping malls during Christmas season.
 Calendars.com is where we bought ours.
-Each of my kids gets to pick out a calendar for their bedroom (this year it was Shopkins, Star Wars Ep VIII and Corgis) and the hubs and I usually choose a beachy one, because … winter in Indiana.
+Each of my kids gets to pick out a calendar for their bedroom and the hubs and I usually choose a beachy one.

-- Gym Memberships & Weight Loss Programs – My husband and I just joined a gym, there are a lot of places waiving their initiation fee or throwing free personal training sessions at you.
-I also spotted this Weight Watchers Instant Pot Smart Points cookbook for those that cook with the latestkitchen gadget (here’s my new Instant Pot Pinterest board!).
+- Gym Memberships & Weight Loss Programs – There are a lot of places waiving their initiation fee or throwing free personal training sessions at you this time of year!

 - Linens & Organizing Supplies: January is when everyone’s in the mode of cleaning & purging – getting rid of clutter, going through closets and pulling out old towels and sheets.
 You’ll see lots of “White Sales” from department stores on sheets, towels and bedding.